Proven Techniques for Overcoming Worry: How to Stop the Noise

 • Exhale through the mouth for 8 seconds (your lips should be pursed like sipping from a straw)

 The diaphragm is a small muscle located at the base of the chest, near the top of the abdomen.
-Breathing from the diaphragm or diaphragmatic breathing is also called “belly breathing.”

-This is the optimal location to breathe from.
+Breathing from deep within the belly is the optimal location to breathe from.

 • The abdomen should expand on the inhale and contract (or go inwards) on the exhale